crescendotool/crescendotool.github.io/examples/crescendoexamples/index.md

 single controller for both motors, so the scooter travels in a straight line only.
 Users simply lean forwards to increase forward motion.
 This is a trivial and simple version of the ChessWay model; for more advanced versions of the same vehicle we recommend studying ChesswayCrescendo.
+USAGE
+The ChessWay Simple model is designed to be a simple introduction to a more complex version of the same scooter (see Chapter 13).
+Running a simulation of the Simple model demonstrates how 54CHAPTER 11.
+CHESSWAY SIMPLE the scooter responds to small changes in velocity by altering signals to the actuators so that it can maintain an upright position by way of many small corrections.

 | | |
 |------|-------|